This is an image of DEIB Committee members Komal Patel Murali and Nancy Dias at the 2024 Annual Assembly.

 Allyship

-“An ethical duty through intentional interventions, advocacy, and support to eliminate harmful acts, words, or deeds and creating space to amplify voices that are not traditionally heard, recognized, or welcomed” (National Commission to Address Racism in Nursing, Project ECHO, 2022)
+“An ethical duty through intentional interventions, advocacy, and support to eliminate harmful acts, words, or deeds and create space to amplify voices that are not traditionally heard, recognized, or welcomed” (National Commission to Address Racism in Nursing, Project ECHO, 2022).

 Anti-Racism

 “In practice, anti-racism combines awareness and action.
-Someone who is anti-racist is actively seeking to understand how racism functions in their society and takes steps to end racial inequities, such as racism in healthcare.”
-(Nursing License Map, 2022)
+Someone who is anti-racist actively seeks to understand how racism functions in their society and takes steps to end racial inequities, such as racism in health care” (Nursing License Map, 2022).
+“Awareness involved with being anti-racist includes a conscious decision to make frequent, consistent, equitable choices daily” (https://guides.library.georgetown.edu/antiracism/glossary).

 Cultural Safety

-“Cultural safety means creating an environment that is spiritually, socially, emotionally, and physically safe for all people, where there is no denial of identity, of who they are, or what they need.”
-(Seven Dancers Coalition, Akwesasne, NY – partial definition derived from the indigenous teachings of the Māori nurses of New Zealand)
+“Cultural safety means creating an environment that is spiritually, socially, emotionally, and physically safe for all people, where there is no denial of identity, who they are, or what they need” (Seven Dancers Coalition, Akwesasne, New York; partial definition derived from the indigenous teachings of the Māori nurses of New Zealand).

 Health Equity

-Health equity in hospice and palliative care refers to the access to unbiased high-quality care and services for all individuals facing serious illness.
-This encompasses ensuring that patients receive culturally sensitive care, have access to appropriate symptom management, emotional support, and spiritual care, and are able to make informed decisions about their care.
-The objectives of health equity in hospice and palliative care are to address disparities in care and outcomes, promote social justice, and enhance the overall quality of life for individuals facing serious illness and those who care for them.
+Health equity in hospice and palliative care refers to access to unbiased high-quality care and services for all individuals facing serious illness.
+This encompasses ensuring that patients receive culturally sensitive care; have access to appropriate symptom management, emotional support, and spiritual care; and are able to make informed decisions about their care.

 Structural Racism

-“A system in which public policies, institutional practices, cultural representations, and other norms work in various, often reinforcing ways to perpetuate racial group inequity” (Aspen Institute, 2022)
+“A system in which public policies, laws, institutional practices, cultural representations, and other norms work in various, often reinforcing ways to perpetuate racial group inequity” (Aspen Institute, 2022).

 To support the training and education of nurses and other health care workers, included in this section are resources specific to diversity, equity, inclusion, and belonging and anti-racism work in hospice and palliative care nursing.